mklemmingen/hangman-2/README.md

   - split source code inbetween functions, game-run, art and lines
   - easier dictionary support
       - simply put a dictionary list into DICTIONARIES folder
+      - make sure words are seperated only by a new line, not ";" etc